 David Chaum – The Father of Digital Money and Privacy

 In the 1980s, American computer scientist David Chaum introduced the concept of anonymous digital money.
-In 1989, he founded DigiCash, whose primary product was eCash, an electronic payment system based on cryptography.
+In 1989, he founded DigiCash, whose primary product was eCash, an electronic Digital payment system based on cryptography.

 Though Chaum collaborated with reputable banks, DigiCash failed due to bank opposition and a lack of public trust in digital money.
 Nevertheless, his theories and papers laid the groundwork for the creation of Bitcoin.